 The Tortuga Outbreaker is the cream of the crop as far as carry-on backpacks go.

-It’s made of waterproof sailcloth, has the perfect amount of organization to make packing easy, has a rectangular 45L design to maximize every inch of carry-on space, and comes with a lifetime warranty.
+It’s made of waterproof sailcloth, has the perfect amount of organization to make packing easy, has a rectangular 40L design to maximize every inch of carry-on space, and comes with a lifetime warranty.

-This is for travelers who don’t mind paying a bit extra to have the best of the best.
+This is for travelers who don’t mind paying a bit extra for all the bells and whistles.

 The Standard Luggage Co.
 Carry-On is the budget-friendly alternative to the Tortuga Outbreaker.